Wood or carpeted floors often make creaking or crackling type sounds when walked on. There are four main reasons for this:

 Engineered wood floors v.
 Solid wood floors

-Solid wood floors are more affected by temperature and weather, than engineered wood floors.
-Engineered wood flooring take into consideration temperature and humidity types of conditions and therefore designed their flooring to resist these types of issues.
+Solid wood floors are more affected by temperature and weather than engineered wood floors.
+Engineered wood flooring takes into consideration temperature and humidity conditions and therefore the flooring is designed to resist these types of issues.

 Sprinkling a little talcum powdered or powdered graphite in joint or nail areas where the boards are creaking may help reduce the creaking noise.
-Once sprinkled, then stepping on these areas a number of times helps work the powdered into the voids or cracks.
+Once sprinkled, then stepping on these areas several times helps work the powdered into the voids or cracks.
 Be sure not to track the powdered around and clean up the surface after completion.
-It may require the lubrication process sever times before noticeable results occur.
+You may have to repeat this lubrication process several times before noticeable results occur.

 3. Improper Installation & Poor Workmanship